open-component-model/ocm-spec/doc/02-processing/04-digest.md

 If the digest algorithm `NO-DIGEST` is specified for an artifact, this artifact content is not included into the component version digest.
 This is typically configured for source artifacts, which are not deliverable.

-### Digest Algorithms

-Digest algorithms describe the way digests are calculated from a byte stream.

-The following digest algorithms are defined:
+The digest algorithms are listed in the [extensible parts](../04-extensions/01-extensions.md#digest-algorithms) of the specification

-- `SHA-256`
-- `SHA-512`

 ## Normalization Types